hj296/BellaBeat-UserActivity/README.md

 •	The positive correlations between significant variables above shows that people in the dataset are fit & Bellabeat users are performing activities on daily basis to keep themselves healthy.

+# Visualization -
+After cleaning the data-set, the visualizations have been performed in Tableau and visualizations can be found [here](https://public.tableau.com/app/profile/heem.joshi/viz/BellaBeatUserActivity/BellaBeatUserActivity)